MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/Morpheus Meetup Guide.md

    g) attendance and participation metrics;
    h) testimonials and quotes.
 4) The number of hours worked is not as important as the value produced by the work.
 If no value is created, no weights are credited.
-5) Before organizing the meetup, familiarize yourself with the Code Contributor Best Practices and post in the “Issues” section about the need for a Morpheus Meetup in your city.
+5) Before organizing the meetup, familiarize yourself with the [Code Contributor Best Practices](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/Code%20Providers/Code%20Contributor%20Best%20Practices.md) and discuss with the repository maintainer the need for a Morpheus Meetup in your city and weights to be assigned.
-6) The expected number of rewarded weights is 1 to 4.
-1 weight per 1 hour of the meetup and the resulting report, data, notes, analysis, on boarding of Smart Agent developers.
-7) This is a one time reward for each city.
+6) This is a one time reward for each city.
 Meetups should be community led after the first meetup because it generates value for them.
 Hopefully the first meeting sparks an interest by local Code Contributors, Compute Providers, Capital Providers and Front End builders to meetup on a regular basis.

 **To be clear anyone can hold a Morpheus Meetup.
 No permission is required.
 There is no team.
 The community drives this project in a permissionless manner.**